Search for: thermal-cycling

 Nucleic acid amplification via polymerase chain reaction (PCR) is one of the essential and powerful methods used in a myriad of bio-assays in clinical laboratories.
 Application of microfluidic devices in biologically-related processes like PCR can result in the usage of less volume of reactant samples and reduce the processing time.
 By implementing PCR systems on centrifugal microfluidic platforms, automation and portability can be easily achieved.
 Although several methods have been developed, most of them are still dealing with challenges of the required high processing time.
 This study presents the numerical simulation of a fully automated PCR system with the goal of enhancing the mixing...

-Improving the performance of a photonic PCR system using TiO2 nanoparticles, Article Journal of Industrial and Engineering Chemistry ; 2020 ; Ghazimirsaeed, E ; Shamloo, A ; Dizani, M ; Sharif University of Technology
+Article Journal of Industrial and Engineering Chemistry ; 2020 ; Ghazimirsaeed, E ; Shamloo, A ; Dizani, M ; Sharif University of Technology

 Korean Society of Industrial Engineering Chemistry 2020